 The second application is customer convenience.
 Some advanced hybrid cars, like the Volt and the next generation Prius, have the ability to charge their batteries by being plugged into an electrical source.
 Instead of having to use the car itself to recharge the batteries, some advanced hybrids are able to recharge while sitting in the garage.
 So not only does the battery charge last longer and is able to be used for electric-only driving, but it can also be recharged at home at the end of the day and be ready to go the next morning.

 One of the last major applications for advanced hybrids is their ability to create more power and use it in better ways than their predecessors.
 Like we mentioned on the last page, the Porsche 911 GT3 R hybrid uses two electric motors to accompany the engine.
 These motors capture kinetic energy during braking, convert it into electricity and then store the electricity in an electromechanical flywheel to be used at will.
 The two motors are used for the front wheels and provide the driver with automatic power to the wheels in normal driving conditions, or they can be used as a burst of power to the wheels by pressing a special acceleration button [source: Abuelsamid].

 This form of advanced hybrid system can be used for power on demand whenever it's needed.

 So, you can see that advanced hybrid systems build on current technologies of traditional hybrid vehicles, but then take it one step further by improving not only the battery power and fuel efficiency, but also on-demand vehicle output and driver convenience, too.

-For more information about advanced hybrid systems and other related topics, follow the links on the next page.
+For more information about advanced hybrid systems and other related topics, follow the links below.